josuamanuel/js-awe/README.md

   return [...savingBalances, ...loanBalances]
 }

-// Data fetch services are mocked for local running.
+// Data fetch services below are mocked just for demonstration to run locally.
-// In production they should be fetch APIs to real implementations. function fetchAccounts(customerId) {
+// In production they should be fetch APIs of the real implementations that return promises. function fetchAccounts(customerId) {
   return Promise.resolve([
     { id: 1, type: 'saving' },